 Healthcare Practices (Medical, Dental, Therapy:

-HIPAA requires privacy protections for patient information - and those protections apply equally to AI and human staff.
-The regulation doesn't explicitly require you to disclose that an AI is handling calls.
+Healthcare regulations require privacy protections for patient information - and those protections apply equally to AI and human staff.
+The regulations don't explicitly require you to disclose that an AI is handling calls.

 However, healthcare transparency standards are higher than most industries.
 Patient trust is paramount, and sensitive health information requires extra care.

 Best practice for healthcare: Disclose upfront, especially when handling appointment scheduling or any patient information.
-Frame it within your HIPAA compliance: "Thank you for calling [Practice Name].
-This is our HIPAA-compliant AI receptionist."
+Frame it positively: "Thank you for calling [Practice Name].
+This is our AI receptionist."

 Legal Practices (Attorneys, Law Firms):